munificent/craftinginterpreters/book/parsing-expressions.md

 ### Entering panic mode

-Back before we went on this side trek about error recovery, we were writing the code to parse a parenthesized expression.
+Back before we went on this side trip around error recovery, we were writing the code to parse a parenthesized expression.
 After parsing the expression, it looks for the closing `)` by calling `consume()`.
 Here, finally, is that method: